2-row Springer fibres and Khovanov diagram algebras for type D: Diagram Combinatorics

 \begin{definition} We fix a rectangle $R$ in the lower half plane $\mR\times\mR_{\leq 0}$ with the set of points $P=\{1,\ldots, k\}$ on the top face.

 An \emph{undecorated cup diagram}, is a diagram consisting of non-intersecting lines, each of them either connecting two distinct vertices in $P$ or one vertex in $P$ with a point on the bottom face of $R$.
-The lines of the first type are called \emph{cups}, the others \emph{rays} or \emph{edges}.
-We consider two such diagrams as the same if they differ only by an isotopy of $R$ fixing $P$.
+The lines of the first type are called \emph{cups}, the others \emph{rays}.
+We consider two such diagrams as the same if they differ only by a planar isotopy of $R$ fixing $P$ pointwise and the bottom boundary line of the rectangle setwise.
 A \emph{decorated cup diagram}, or short \emph{cup diagram}, is a diagram with possibly "$\bullet$"'s (called {\it dots}) on the lines such that every dot is accessible from the left side of the rectangle, meaning for each dot there exists a line in the rectangle connecting the dot with the left face of $R$ not intersecting the diagram.
 We allow at most one dot per line. \end{definition}

 \begin{ex} The following first two diagrams are examples of cup diagrams, whereas the third is not, as the rightmost dot cannot be connected with the left face of $R$.

 \end{ex}